TohruDiscordBot/tohru/README.md

 You can also use `tsc` command if you already have global Typescript compiler installed

-You can now run the bot.
-Simply typing this into the console
+You can now run the bot by typing this into the console

 ```bash
 npm start